Delaware River & Bay Authority Airports

 Cape May, New Jersey

-Located on nearly 1,000 acres in one of the nation’s leading resort cities, Cape May Airport is your gateway to some of the finest beaches, dining, and arts and cultural attractions.
-Combined with the growth of new businesses within its Business Park and Tech Hangar complexes, it is a welcoming place for entrepreneurs, creators, and innovators.
-The airport has become the Cape-May hub of the Coastal- Shift phenomenon -- people choosing to make the area more than a favorite vacation spot and their place for year-round operations and not just a favored, seasonal vacation spot.
+Located on nearly 1,000 acres, Cape May Airport WWD is your gateway to the beaches, dining, and arts and cultural attractions in one of the nation's first resorts.Its growing Business Park and Tech complexes,are a welcoming place for entrepreneurs, creators, and innovators.
+The airport has become a hub of the Coastal- Shift movement-- people choosing to make the area a place for year-round operations and not just a favored, seasonal vacation spot.

 DELAWARE AIRPARK (33N)

-Delaware Airpark is a 237-acre general aviation airport serving the capital city of Dover and is home to Delaware State University’s flight training program and over 40 of its based aircraft.
-It features a new Runway 9-27, 4,200’ x 75’, with a newly paved aircraft parking ramp, and serves business and recreational flyers year-round.
+Delaware Airpark is a 237-acre general aviation airport serving DE's capital Dover.
+Home to DSU's flight training program with over 40 of its based aircraft, it also features a new Runway 9-27, 4,200’ x 75’, with a newly paved aircraft parking ramp, and serves business and recreational flyers year-round.
 The airport is especially active during the summer months when DSU's conducts NASA and Air Force ROTC pilot training and is a host for aircraft for NASCAR racing events and the Firefly Music Festival.

 the CIVIL AIR TERMINAL (DoV)